Finding a Top Financial Advisor Firm in Irvine, California

 Index Fund Advisors

-Our second fee-only firm on the list, Index Fund Advisors, like the No. 1 firm, has more than $3 billion in assets under management.
-Index Fund Advisors has less than half the number of advisors, however with 15 to First Foundation’s 33.
+Our second fee-only firm on the list, Index Fund Advisors, like the No. 1 firm, has nearly $3.83 billion in assets under management (AUM).
+Index Fund Advisors has 13 advisors on staff, however, making its advisory team less than half the size of First Foundation’s team of 35 advisors.

 You’ll need at least $100,000 for investment advisory services.
-Additional services offered by the firm include financial planning, retirement planning, college planning and Social Security optimization.
+Index Fund Advisors provides services to individuals, high-net-worth clients and pension and profit-sharing plans among others.
 The firm has clients all over the U.S. but is based in Irvine.

 Index Fund Advisors Background